 That leaves eight - seven men and one woman - including five athletes who have fled Syria, one from Iran, a Russian refugee in the United States and DR Congo escapee Popole Misenga who competed at Rio 2016.

-Refugee team receives standing ovation
+Refugee Olympic Team receives standing ovation

 They are part of a project, run by the Intenational Judo Federation (IJF), to support athletes as they try to make the step into world class competition.